Amazon Marketplace

 AMZL is Amazon's logistics network, Amazon's own last-mile delivery service that delivers packages to customers.
 AMZL competes with UPS, DHL, and other courier services.
 For sellers, AMZL means faster and more cost-effective delivery, especially in urban areas.

-Open term pageAMZNCC
+Open glossary pageAMZNCC

 Amazon Karton-Inhaltscode